SMEZATech/smehubmockups/README.md

 This repository and its contents (including all HTML, CSS, JavaScript, and UI/UX design architectures) are proprietary assets belonging to Tshepho Joel.

-Unauthorized copying, modification, distribution, or commercial use of these files and designs, via any medium, is strictly prohibited without explicit written permission from the copyright holder.
+Unauthorised copying, modification, distribution, or commercial use of these files and designs, via any medium, is strictly prohibited without explicit written permission from the copyright holder.